-These units can be found in Peach Street Wokingham, at the A339/A343 roundabout in Newbury and by the Fire Station in Bracknell.
-There is soon to be an additional unit at the Twyford Crossroads.
+These units can be found in Peach Street Wokingham, at the A339/A343 roundabout in Newbury, by the Fire Station in Bracknell and Twyford Crossroads.

 We are obliged to produce annual reports of the monitoring results including an assessment of air quality levels for each local authority.
 These reports known as Annual Status Reports (ASRs) and are submitted to the Department of Environment Food and Rural Affairs (DEFRA) for appraisal.
 Please refer to the associated documents below to see the reports for all three authorities in the Public Protection Partnership.